zlijingtao/Digital-Calibration-of-SAR-ADC/README.md

 4. Hodiewindow function file (hodiewindow.m) which is needed for doing the FFT.

-5. A descrption file (Proposed SAR ADC.pdf) to explain the "charge redistribution mechanism" of the proposed ADC architecture.

-6. Capacitor Mismatch Calibration Method I and II from our unpublished work (unavailable now).
+5. Capacitor Mismatch Calibration Method I and II from our unpublished work (unavailable now).

+<h3 id="Theory">Theory</h3>

+The theory part contains:

+1. A PDF file (Proposed SAR ADC.pdf) to explain the "Charge Redistribution Theory" of the proposed ADC architecture.

 * * *
 **Reference**